Key facts, tips on care, advantages and brands - we present everything you need to know about sustainable organic cotton

 - There are numerous seals for organic cotton, including GOTS and IVN

-- Numerous brands use organic cotton in textiles for dress and Home
+- Numerous brands use organic cotton in textiles for clothes and homes

 Cotton is the most commonly processed natural fiber In the textile industry, about 50% of all textiles consist of cotton and the production employs around 250 million people.
 Some rarely think about the quality and sustainability of these fabrics, while others consciously choose organic cotton.
 But what does organic cotton really bring and how does it stand out?

 What is organic cotton and what are the advantages?

 Organic cotton is characterized by the fact that no pesticides or genetic manipulation are used in its cultivation.
 It is therefore healthier for both the environment and people.
 The advantages are:

 Many farmers resort to genetic engineering to make the cotton plants resistant to pests and more resistant to environmental conditions.
 About two thirds of all cotton plants grown worldwide are genetically modified varieties, according to TransGen Database.

 This does not work without risk: genetic diversity is lost, spread is uncontrolled, plants develop unforeseen resistances and farmers make themselves dependent on the manufacturers of the seeds and pesticides.
 Organic cotton, on the other hand, produces seeds that generate new yields.
 In addition, the use of genetic engineering and pesticides is strictly prohibited here.

 2. Reduction of water waste